jeffreyc2017/openai-chat/README.md

 - Access website
 - Read files
 - Count tokens

+    includes the use of tiktoken for accurate token counting, allowing you to estimate the number of tokens used by your prompts and responses.
+This addition is crucial for managing API costs effectively, especially given the diverse pricing models based on token usage.

 - Calculate cost based on tokens and model

 ## Getting Started